-To gain a place on this course you should hold passes in GCSE or Functional Skills Level 2 English and Maths, or be willing to work towards achieving these qualifications.
+To secure a place on this course you should hold passes in GCSE or Functional Skills Level 1 English or be willing to demonstrate this level.

 Unit 01 – Understand how to provide a safe and healthy environment for babies and young children

 The aim of this unit is to explore ways to minimise cross-infection and maintain a safe and hygienic environment for babies and young children.

 The aim of this unit is to support you to recognise when a child is unwell and common childhood illnesses that may occur.
 You will also consider the policies and procedures relating to unwell children in an early years’ setting.

 Unit 03 – Understand health emergencies and specific health conditions in an early years’ setting

 The aim of this unit is to consider the role of the practitioner in relation to common accidents and basic first aid, as well as serious illness requiring emergency support.
 Acute and chronic health conditions including how to manage allergies in the setting will also be covered.

 This is a distance learning course, where you will study and complete your learning using Google Classroom.
 There will be opportunities for you to attend a workshop in the dedicated Adult Learning Centre at the Havant Campus if support is required.